viilaismonster/netcat-httpd/README.md

 `--debug | -d`
 normally, netcat-httpd will log output to `current.log` file,
-enable `--debug` option will output debug information such like pipe openting state to log file
+enable `--debug` option will log verbosely

 `ncargs`
 check `man nc` for more detail